 I love your question, and you are not alone.
+This is a common challenge for everyone using tech to work remotely.
 As we continue in our current state, many are looking for ways to deliver effective and engaging training and presentations.
 I’ll speak mostly to training, because that’s what I do, but whether you’re leading trainings or meetings I think there are three things to consider: Mindset, Environment, and Technique.

 For most trainers, virtual delivery is foreign.
 They’ve never really ventured into the virtual realm until now.
 Many (if not all) have developed a story that virtual training is not as good as in-person training or that they won’t be as good at delivering it.
 I was visiting with one of our Master Trainers just the other day and he said, “I have to admit, I wasn’t sure how I was going to feel about virtual training, but now that I’ve trained a few times I’m finding I really enjoy it.”